U2NG/2018-OSF-Demo/03_OSF_Documenting.md

 ---

 ## ***Activity - Uploading files and data***
-**Upload raw data file and data dictionary.**
+**Upload raw data file and data dictionary.
+Working with TIER demo files:**

-* Name the data file accordingly and upload it to the appropriate folder based on your TIER protocol structure.
+* Find the unzipped `TIER demo files` and upload it to the appropriate folder based on the TIER protocol structure created earlier in the OSF repository.

-* We also want to upload the data dictionary so we’ll always know what our variable names actually mean.

 ---